Webpage performance notes

 You could set these globally if you wish.

 The module listens to environment options like no-gzip and dont-vary.
-This allows 'enable globally, disable for specific things' logic:
+This allows 'enable globally, disable for specific things' (blacklist-style) logic:

 SetOutputFilter DEFLATE